-- Support physical distancing in all daily activities and instruction, maintaining at least 3 feet between students to the extent possible. - Maintaining physical distancing should not preclude return to full-time, in-person instruction for all students. - When it is not possible to maintain a physical distance of at least 3 feet, it is especially important to layer multiple other prevention strategies, such as wearing face coverings. - Consider physical distancing requirements when setting up learning and other spaces, arranging spaces and groups to allow and encourage at least 3 feet of physical distance. - Minimize time standing in lines and take steps to ensure that required distance between students is maintained, including marking spacing on floor, one-way traffic flow in constrained spaces, etc. - Staff must maintain physical distancing during all staff meetings and conferences, or consider remote web-based meetings.
+- Support physical distancing in all daily activities and instruction, maintaining at least 3 feet between students to the extent possible. - Maintaining physical distancing should not preclude return to full-time, in-person instruction for all students. - Consider physical distancing requirements when setting up learning and other spaces, arranging spaces and groups to allow and encourage at least 3 feet of physical distance. - Minimize time standing in lines and take steps to ensure that required distance between students is maintained, including marking spacing on floor, one-way traffic flow in constrained spaces, etc. - Staff must maintain physical distancing during all staff meetings and conferences, or consider remote web-based meetings. - Hallways - Marked with one-way directions and 6 ft markers to keep physical distancing - Cafeteria - Students will eat in designated areas - Recess - Recess will occur for the elementary school